GridGain-Demos/gridgain-technology-primer/docs/PartitionedData.md

 > [!note]
 > You will notice a couple of tables showing `Replicated` and rest of the tables showing `Partitioned` under the Mode column.
-> - In **Replicated Cache Mode**, all the data (every partition) is replicated to every node in the cluster.
+> - In **Replicated Cache Mode**, whole data is replicated to every node of the cluster.
 This mode provides the high availability of data.
 > - In **Partitioned Cache Mode**, the data is split between the partitions across all server nodes.
 This mode is the most scalable; as the more nodes you have, the more data you can store.